TEAMMATES/teammates/devdocs/troubleshooting-guide.md

    (Properties → Java build path → 'order and export' tab)

-3. **ERROR**: Test failure message encountered when running full test suite: “Selenium cannot find Firefox binary in PATH”.
+3. **ERROR**: Test failure message encountered when running full test suite: "Selenium cannot find Firefox binary in PATH".

   **SOLUTION 1**: Path to Firefox executable on local machine is incorrect.
 Specify the correct folder in system PATH variable.
--> Open Windows Explorer-> Right-click on Computer-> Advanced System Settings-> “Advanced” tab-> Environment Variables…-> Select “PATH” from the list-> Add directory of “Mozilla Firefox” folder to “Variable value” field
+→ Open Windows Explorer → Right-click on Computer → Advanced System Settings → "Advanced" tab → Environment Variables… → Select "PATH" from the list → Add directory of "Mozilla Firefox" folder to "Variable value" field

   **SOLUTION 2**: Incorrect custom path in test.firefox.path.
 Make sure that the path is set correctly following the example from test.template.properties

 4. **ERROR**: After deploying on the staging server, you get an error related to … Unsupported major.minor version ... when trying to access pages of the staged app.
 This can happen if you have Java 8 is installed and Eclipse uses Java 8 during deployment, even if you have already configured the project to use Java 7.
-Refer [this page]() to learn how to modify eclipse.ini to use Java 7 by default.
+Refer [this page](http://java.wildstartech.com/Java-Platform-Standard-Edition/mac-os-x-java-development/how-to-configure-eclipse-to-run-with-java-7-when-java-8-is-installed) to learn how to modify eclipse.ini to use Java 7 by default.

 5. **ERROR**: A handful of failed test cases (<10).